General Guide by The All Tomato

 If you want to be an Encyclopedia Brown of League, check out the terminology page from the MOBAFire wiki.

 Be aware that LoL evolves, and community-made resources may fall out-of-date.
-Watch live streams to observe the most up-to-date gameplay.
+Read patch notes and watch live streams to observe the most up-to-date gameplay.

 Congratulations on reaching the end!
 I hope that you enjoyed my guide and have been bettered by it.
 If you have, please support it by sharing, commenting, upvoting, or giving me +rep!